 What does your body go through during a 3 hour race?

 The forces in the turn put a toll on your body.
 The core of your body really gets worked out.
 I lost 8 pounds during a race once.
 So you can get a workout.

 Early in your career you had a lot of success, now that you’re getting back in the car again after 2 years how do you bridge that gap?

 It’s a very big mental game.
 Staying mentally prepared is very important.
 Faith also plays a huge part.
 Just keeping the faith and knowing that God will help me do what I have to do.
 And finally being prepared and just getting in the car as much as possible to get in practice.

 Where do you see yourself in 5 years?

 If you would’ve asked me this question 5 years ago my answer would be totally different.
-5 years ago I would’ve said that running full-time in the Sprint Cup Series and now I’m finally getting back on the scene after being out of the car for 2 years.
-Ultimately, 5 years from now I’d like to be on top-level of the cup series racing every weekend, or the top-level of the grand am series prototype racing every weekend.
+Five years ago I would’ve said running full-time in the Sprint Cup Series.
+But now I’m finally getting back on the scene after being out of the car for two years.
+Ultimately, 5 years from now I’d like to be on the top-level of the cup series racing every weekend, or the top-level of the grand am series prototype racing every weekend.

 Jonathan Smith is super-excited to be back in the car and will compete in his first race, the Road Atlanta Continental Tire Sports Challenge, on April 20th.
 There are big things is store for this promising young man as he climbs the NASCAR ranks.